Skip to main content

 Career plan

-Through a career development plan, the PI intends to (1) expand her knowledge of mathematical content and pedagogy, (2) increase her knowledge and skills related to mixed methods research, and (3) develop expertise in grant writing and management.
-To accomplish these goals, the PI will conduct monthly meetings with mentors, receive guidance from expert consultants, engage in directed readings, audit courses and participate in workshops related to qualitative research, and attend trainings on grant writing and grants management.
+Through a career development plan, the PI (1) expanded knowledge of mathematical content and pedagogy, (2) increased knowledge and skills related to mixed methods research, and (3) developed expertise in grant writing and management.
+To accomplish these goals, the PI met with mentors and expert consultants, engaged in directed readings, audited courses and participated in workshops related to qualitative and mixed methodologies, and attended trainings on grant writing and grants management.

 People and institutions involved